 A Lionel Messi hat-trick against Ecuador on the final day of CONMEBOL qualifying punched Argentina’s ticket to the tournament at the last.
 Who will now join him on the plane?
 Lucas Alario and Emiliano Insua had both been called up in the last year, and the former did end the season with a brace, but all have been left out of Jorge Sampaoli's preliminary 35-man squad.

-In preliminary squad: Mathew Leckie (Hertha Berlin)
+In final squad: Mathew Leckie (Hertha Berlin)

 Matthew Leckie was an ever-present for the Socceroos, who qualified for the finals after a play-off win over Honduras.
 Ex-Bayer Leverkusen and VfB Stuttgart midfielder Robbie Kruse - currently of Bundesliga 2 side Bochum - is also included as part of the side coached by former Borussia Dortmund and Hamburg coach Bert van Marwijk.